+Figure 08

-80% of the time our error in price prediction is above or below 1.52% to 18.63% of the observed value.
-The percentage error in price prediction is highest for low property values, where the model tends to predict prices higher than observed.
+90% of the time our error in price prediction is less than 33.63% of the observed value.
+The percentage error in price prediction is highest for low property values, where the model tends to predict prices higher than observed (see Figure 08).
 The percentage error is more sensitive to errors in dollars for low properties because the dollar is compared to a lower observed value.

-:
+FUTURE WORK:

 The data we have includes information on the sale price of residential properties.
 This data does not indicate the exact market price, as properties are sometimes sold under value for personal reasons, atypical of the market’s general behavior.
 It is difficult to classify which observations were sold approximately at market price, and which were sold under value.

-The statistical and machine learning applications used in this do not the data as a timeseries.
+The statistical and machine learning applications used in this project do not model the data as a timeseries.
 Model performance could be improved by treating the data as such.
 To do this, we would need to create models for various subsets of time.
 We could also build models for specific geographical locations and compare data.
 These are more specific models which reflect the natural variation in the data.
 These applications would likely improve model variance and predictive accuracy.
 They could also provide further insight on residential housing prices in various neighborhoods and timeframes.

 RECOMMENDATIONS:

 Collecting data about the type of sale could help identify new subsets of data and improve the predictive performance of the model.
+For instance,

 -Standard Sale